The Parable of the Marriage Feast

 The Wedding Garment

 In the ancient oriental Marriage feasts, the special wedding garments were provided by the king himself.
 A feast filled with properly dressed guests would be an honor to the king and to the Marriage.
 So, a person who was not dressed properly would bring dishonor upon the host and ruin the happy occasion.

 The man without a wedding garment represents those Christians who feel no need of a conversion of character.
 This guest was interested only in eating at the king’s table.
-But he did appreciate God’s gift of salvation that was offered freely to him and the grace of God that leads to transformation.
+But he did appreciate God’s gift of salvation that was offered freely to him and the grace of God that leads to transformation and change of character.
 He had declined the only thing that qualified him to sit at the king’s table and enjoy the wedding celebration.